Yelp/swagger-gradle-codegen/README.md

 In order to run this gradle plugin you need to fulfill the following requirements:

-* Gradle 5.x - This plugin uses Gradle 5 features, and you will need to setup your Gradle wrapper to use 5.4.1 or more.
+* Gradle 6.x - This plugin uses Gradle 6 features, and you will need to setup your Gradle wrapper to use 6.1.1 or newer.
 * Java 8+

 ## Supported platforms